 The Wittliff Collections

 Tucked away on the seventh floor of Texas State University’s Alkek Library, The Wittliff Collections is a treasure trove of Southwestern literature, photography, and music history.
-Admission is free, and the galleries are open Monday through Friday, 8:30am – 4:30pm.
+Admission is free, and the galleries are open Monday through Friday, 8:30am – 4:30pm (open weekends during the summer sessions).
 Exhibits rotate regularly, so there’s always something fresh to discover.

 Walkers’ Gallery at the San Marcos Activity Center